sgheydorn/chan/README.md

 #### Bounded

-Items are stored in a fixed-sized buffer.
+Channel that buffers items in a fixed-sized array.
 `send` will block until the buffer is not full.
 `recv` will block until the buffer is not empty.

 #### Unbounded

-Items are stored in a growable buffer.
+Channel that buffers items in expandable storage.
 `send` will not block.
 `recv` will block until the buffer is not empty.